-Sale Sharks are Greater Manchester’s leading professional rugby union side and play in England’s elite professional league, the Aviva Premiership (soon to become the Gallagher Premiership).
+The Sale Sharks are Greater Manchester’s leading professional rugby union side and play in England’s elite professional league, the Gallagher Premiership.

 They’re a team that’re close to our hearts — and we mean that literally (because their home ground, the AJ Bell Stadium, is just a few minutes down the road), but mainly for the fact that they’re such a fierce squad of successful, dedicated athletes… and that’s what we’re all about.

 There’s no doubt about it, looking after a squad of Premiership rugby players is a full-time job that requires dedication and focus.
-The Sharks have a highly qualified team on hand to make sure every part of a player’s training, nutrition, recovery and wellbeing is taken care of — we were lucky enough to speak to two of them, Rick Swaby and Tom Whitehead.
+The Sharks have a highly qualified team on hand to make sure every part of a player’s training, nutrition, recovery and wellbeing is taken care of.

 Rick Swaby is the Head of Sports Science, and Senior Strength and Conditioning Coach for the Sharks.
 He’s responsible for helping the players improve their fitness (including speed, strength, and power), and for developing training programs for the team.
 Another key part of his role is to try to prevent and reduce injury.